secretwolf98/LineageOS_Android/README.md

 brunch degaswifi

-or if you are build for degas:
+or if you are building for degas:

 croot